Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 In Alberta, businesses that offer security, investigation, locksmith and automotive lock bypass services, or training for these jobs, must be licensed.

-Licences are issued under the Security Services and Investigators Act by Alberta Justice and Solicitor General.
+Licences are issued under the Security Services and Investigators Act by Alberta Justice.

 Businesses are responsible for ensuring they comply with Security Programs policies by:

 The Security Programs Policy Manual details all business policies and requirements.

 For questions about business policies and requirements, contact Security Programs.